dropbox/incubator-superset-internal/UPDATING.md

 ### Potential Downtime

-- [11920](https://github.com/apache/superset/pull/11920): Undos the DB migration from [11714](https://github.com/apache/superset/pull/11714) to prevent adding new columns to the logs table.
+- [11920](https://github.com/apache/superset/pull/11920): Undoes the DB migration from [11714](https://github.com/apache/superset/pull/11714) to prevent adding new columns to the logs table.
 Deploying a sha between these two PRs may result in locking your DB.

 - [11714](https://github.com/apache/superset/pull/11714): Logs
   significantly more analytics events (roughly double?), and when